 Nothing says winter like cozying up next to a wood stove in a little cabin in the woods.
 Imagine–As the sun breaks through the trees in the morning, you strap on your snowshoes right outside the front door and head into the woods.
 Chickadees chirp, squirrel prints ramble around tree trunks, and snow creaks beneath your snowshoes.

 We can’t all own winter cabin getaways, but we can rent them in Montana.
-Forest Service and private cabins are a great getaway any time of the year but can be especially fun in winter.
+Forest Service and private cabins are great getaways any time of the year, but they can be especially fun in winter.
 As the snow falls and icicles grow, they can provide a toasty home base for winter activities.

 Want to have your own backcountry experience?
 There are many cabins, yurts, and huts for rent in Montana.
 Here are a few favorites rented by skiers, snowshoers, snowmobilers, and other winter enthusiasts.